Product-Led Growth: The Fundamental Guide to Scaling Your SaaS BusinessBy Pan Mehta

 Pillars of Product-Led Growth Strategy

-On the surface level, a PLG strategy seems simple to understand, design and implement, but it may fail if the following three pillars are ignored:
+On the surface level, a PLG strategy seems simple to understand, design and implement, but it may fail if the three pillars of understanding, communicating, and delivering are ignored.

 - Understand the value you are offering